 - "best endeavours":

-This may mean having to taking steps which are uncommercial, to avoid a breach of contract claim.
+This may mean having to taking steps which are uncommercial (ie irrespective of what they might cost your business), to avoid a breach of contract claim.

 - "for the avoidance of doubt":